fabiconcept/auth-backend/answer.md

 ### 3. How do you secure cookies?

-Your cookie security, as defined in `src/utils/cookies.ts`, is strong and addresses major threats:
+My cookie security, as defined in `src/utils/cookies.ts`, is strong and addresses major threats:

 *   **`httpOnly: true`**: This is the most critical flag for mitigating Cross-Site Scripting (XSS).
 It prevents client-side JavaScript from accessing the cookie, meaning an XSS payload cannot steal the tokens.
 *   **`secure: isProduction`**: This flag ensures that cookies are only sent over HTTPS in the production environment, protecting against man-in-the-middle attacks.